-We want to give all our member an easy way of taking a 5-minute break, allowing you to step away from your tasks.
-The garden has a nice path and several nooks and corners, that give you the headspace needed for a productive, healthy and productive day.
+We want to give all our member an easy way of taking a 5-minute break.
+The garden has a nice path with several nooks and corners, that gives you the headspace needed for a productive, healthy day.

 In the back of the garden, is our new compost.
-It’s an aerobic ringed compost style, which means that it’s low maintenance.
-We simply add another layers to a holed container in a certain order and wait without requiring any turning.
+It’s an aerobic ringed compost setup, which means that it’s low maintenance.
+We simply add another layer to a holed container and wait.
+No turning, hassle.

-We use almost all of our food waste from the kitchen and leaves from the garden and local animal manure.
-The fresh organic fertiliser from the compost is used in our garden, hence making the most of our resources and closing the waste loop.
-This also means we send less waste to landfill, and hence save CO2 on transportation.
+We use almost all of our food waste from the kitchen and leaves from the garden as well as local animal manure.
+The fresh organic fertilizer from the compost is used in our garden, hence making the most of our resources and closing the waste loop.
+This also means we send less waste to landfill, and save CO2 on transportation.
 In the long run, we hope to inspire more local communities on Koh Lanta to use compost, instead of burning, as a way of getting rid of leaves and non-meat leftovers.

 We grow our own organic vegetables right in the KoHub garden.
 The staff cares for the vegetables, harvests them and use them for cooking.
 By doing that we can cut down on emissions from transportation, on fertilizers, and the pollution from large-scale farming.
 We are working towards becoming 100% organic and self-sustainable.

 As you know, the food and kitchen is a big part of KoHub.
 Meat production is one of the world’s leading causes of CO2 emissions, water pollution, and soil depletion.
 We, therefore, decided to introduce a whole sub-menu with over 15 items dedicated to Vegan and Vegetarian food.
 We also created our new vegetarian KoHub burger for those missing western vegan food.